-After a period of exploration in Europe and northern Africa, British expat Derek Harper resettled in Central Portugal with his partner.
+After a period of exploration in Europe and Africa, British expat Derek Harper resettled in Portugal with his partner.
 Though he still gets sentimental about curry and country pubs, he loves his life abroad and has even created online guides for expats moving and living in Portugal.

 Read more about Portugal in the Expat Arrivals Portugal country guide or read more expat experiences in Portugal.

 A: I am originally from Glasgow, Scotland, but left there when I was 16 to live in the North of England.

 Q: Where are you living now?